-Also your friend may find that sitting in a British beer garden in January is a strong deterrent to holding bigoted views.
+Also your friend may find that sitting in a British beer garden in strong winds and freezing rain is a strong deterrent to holding bigoted views.

 Remind them they are in Britain, not Australia, now

 This is easy.
-Go for walks in the pissing rain, ask them if they want a cup of tea every five minutes and organise a beach party where the greatest risks are hypothermia and depression, not sharks.
+Go for walks in drizzle, ask them if they want a cup of tea every five minutes and organise a beach party where the greatest risks are hypothermia and depression, not sharks.

 Cunningly expose them to anti-racist messages

 Invite them over to watch a fun, action-packed movie like Avengers: Infinity War, but when they arrive say you feel they should watch 12 Years a Slave and The Color Purple instead.
 They will soon regret being prejudiced.

 Also replace all their music with songs about tolerance like Ebony and Ivory and I’d Like to Teach the World to Sing.
 They’ll be understandably furious about all this shite on their phone, but that will teach them not to be racist.

 If your friend makes a prejudiced comment in company, leap in Basil Fawlty-style with “He’s been to Australia, you know.”
 People will understand.